Office: Ritchie School of Engineering and Computer Science

 Residence Requirement

-Enrollment in at least six quarters (four semesters), including at least two consecutive quarters (one semester) of full-time attendance is required for graduation.
+Enrollment in at least six quarters, including at least two consecutive quarters of full-time attendance is required for graduation.

 PhD Committee

 The PhD committee should consist of at least four faculty members.
 Three faculty members must be from within the student’s specialty area; these can include the student’s advisor, other faculty in that degree program and, if necessary, off-campus experts.
-Finally, for the final oral defense of the thesis, an oral defense chair, who must be a tenured faculty member outside the Department of Electrical and Computer Engineering and Mechanical and Materials Engineering, needs to be identified in consultation with the DU Graduate Studies Office.
-The PhD committee needs to be identified with the dissertation advisor and approved by the chair of the department and the Office of Graduate Studies.
+Finally, for the final oral defense of the thesis, an oral defense chair, must be a tenured member of the DU faculty and must be from a department, school, or college other than that of the candidate, and needs to be identified in consultation with the DU Office of Graduate Education.
+The PhD committee needs to be identified with the dissertation advisor and approved by the chair of the department and the Office of Graduate Education.

 Master's Degree Programs